ersanchez/notes/zfs.md

 **NOTE**: If you enable encryption, you will need to enter the key each time you startup the system.
 This may or may not be desirable depending on the demands on your system.

+**NOTE 2**: Your encrypted ZFS filesystem will automagically be mounted and unlocked when you create it.
+After a reboot, you will need to do two things _in order_ before you can use your encrypted filesystems:

+1. unlock it
+2. mount it

+	`$ sudo zfs load-key -r -a zpoolName/zfsDataset    `

+	`$ sudo zfs mount -a` to mount _all_ zfs filesystems or `$ sudo zfs mount zpoolName/zfsDataset` to mount a specific dataset

 #### Compression

 At the time of this edit, lz4 appears to be the most effective compression algorithm for general use.